quochungtran/quochungtran.github.io/_posts/2022-07-31-lasteweeks.md

 To summarize, I would like to demo the functionalities of the Digikam OCR tool what I have done:

-1. The user can process OCR in multiple documented images by selecting them; if not, a pop-up will appear.
+1. The user can process OCR in multiple documented images by in a items list; if list is empty, a pop-up will appear.

 2. There are four options that users can choose from based on 4 Tesseract basic options.